sergeevaleeza/covid-19-apple-mobility-analysis/README.md

 ### Log
+* On 2020-09-20, script was turned into a function with new call script in code folder, which takes input file (based on previous code to get state_mobility_data), and puts out in output folder name of the original file + _cities_and_counties_count.csv file

 * On 2020-09-20, a new version of data was downloaded for analysis.
 Installed "dplyr" package.
 Wrote script to analyze data from previous script based on state's city and county mobility data.

 * On 2020-09-14, git repository was created for the project and commit all files into that repository.